How to Apply

 1. Learn about the program:

-Download the program guide for the fourth application intake period.
+Download the program guide for the fifth application intake period.
 Review the guide carefully to determine if the Rural Dividend is the best funding source for your proposed project.

 For any questions regarding the program please consult the Frequently Asked Questions page or contact the program office.